There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) examination; (2) essay; and (3) presentation.
+Indicative assessments in this unit are as follows: (1) examination; (2) essay; and (3) discussion and presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in BH013 Bachelor of Economics (Honours)

 or CM002 Bachelor of Economics and Master of Economics

 or BH002 Bachelor of Commerce (Honours)

 or 42620 Master of Economics

 or 42670 Master of Economics

 Enrolment inBH005 Bachelor of Philosophy (Honours)and Successful completion of144 Points